 In the late 20th century one of the most exciting developments in surgery was keyhole surgery.
 In 2008 a laser was used in keyhole surgery to treat brain cancer.

+In the 21st century surgery continued to advance.
 In 2005 the first face transplant was performed.
 The first leg transplant took place in 2011 and the first womb transplant was carried out in 2012.

 A timeline of Surgery